tmtsoftware/csw-c/README.md

     make install INSTALL_DIR=$HOME/myDir

-This installs the static library libcsw.a and the shared library libcsw-shared.so.
+This installs the shared library libcsw.so.

 Other make targets include: